 The Maxwell Museum at the University of New Mexico is world-renowned for its holdings related to the American southwest.
 Eleven different outreach programs are designed to bring the museum’s richness to the wider public through informal lectures and hands-on activities.
 These include Summer Camp, World Music, People of the Southwest (grades 3-5), Mexico at the Hour of Combat (grades 6-12), Travelling Trunk Exhibits, and more.
 Admission is free.

 6. University of Pennsylvania Museum of Archaeology and Anthropology

 Penn has one of the premier anthropology/archaeology museums in the world.
-In visiting the website alone it becomes clear that a lot is going on.
+In visiting the website alone, it becomes clear that a lot is happening.
 Check out activities like Anthropologists in the Making Summer Camp, World Culture Days, 40 Winks with the Sphinx Sleepover, and more.
 Although the museum is not free, the admission price of $5-15 is well worth it.
 The museum is particularly known for the amazing 15-ton Egyptian sphinx and collection of mummies.

 5. Indiana University Mathers Museum of World Cultures

 A special focus on Indiana regional folk art and a dynamic public outreach program characterize this smaller but lively anthropology museum.
-The public can come witness Indiana artisans at work in basketmaking, decoy carving, blacksmithing, and willow furniture.
+The public can come to witness Indiana artisans at work in basket making, decoy carving, blacksmithing, and willow furniture.
 One artisan is a fourth-generation rug weaver working the same loom as her great-grandmother.
-Come see the over 40,000 objects at this free museum open six days per week.
+Come see over 40,000 objects at this free museum.
+It is open six days per week.

 4. University of Maine Hudson Museum